flalom/drugsens/README.md

 ## Example

-We recommend making a new project when working with `DRUGSENS`, to have clear and defined path.
+We recommend making a new project when working with `drugsens`, to have clear and defined path.
 This will make the data analysis much easier and reproducible.
 You can also set you working directory with `setwd()`.

 ### QuPath data in R